erpeldinger/hackers_vs_hosts/readMe.txt

 the Bellman-Ford one and the Busacker-Gowen one, in order to get the maximum flow corresponding to the minimum cost in a graph.

-Note : our algorithm is to be used with the graph.txt file or the graph_bip.txt one.
+Note : our algorithm is to be used with all graphs.
 It can be applied to a bipartite graph.
-To do so, the "FORD FULKERSON MAX FLOX MIN COST" part in the ftest.ml file must me uncommented.
+To do so, the "FORD FULKERSON MAX FLOX MIN COST" part in the ftest.ml file must be uncommented.

 To improve :
         - Calculations are performed on two different graphs (the graph of flow and residual one).
-In order to reduced the number of operations, all calculations should be done on only one graph.
+In order to reduced the number of operations, all calculations should be done on only one graph (as implemented in the Ford- Fulkerson part).
         - In order to optimize the code, we could use more predefined functions of modules (or of graph.ml).
         - The "get_cout_chemin" function could be deleted so that costs should